superfly/docs/flyctl/cmd/flyctl_scale_vm.md

 # _flyctl scale vm_

-Change an App's VM to a named size (eg. shared-cpu-1x, dedicated-cpu-1x, dedicated-cpu-2x...)
+Change an app's VM to a named size (eg. shared-cpu-1x, dedicated-cpu-1x, dedicated-cpu-2x...)

 ### About